fastlane/fastlane/fastlane/lib/fastlane/actions/docs/upload_to_play_store.md

 - `promoGraphic`
 - `tvBanner`

-And you can supply screenshots by creating directories with the following names, containing PNGs or JPEGs (image names are irrelevant):
+You can also supply screenshots by creating directories within the `images` directory with the following names, containing PNGs or JPEGs (image names are irrelevant):

 - `phoneScreenshots/`
 - `sevenInchScreenshots/` (7-inch tablets)